 PO and PI DTT reception areas

-The behavior of LP, I/N and propagation distance vs. wanted field strength is similar for portable outdoor and portable indoor DTT reception areas is similar to that for fixed DTT reception, as shown in the following four Figures.
+The behavior of LP, I/N and propagation distance vs. wanted field strength is similar for portable outdoor and portable indoor DTT reception areas is similar to that for fixed DTT reception, as shown in the following four Figures 65 to 68.
 Note that the wanted field strength values are calculated at 1.5 m DTT receive antenna height (outdoors).

-The relationships between wanted field strength, LP, I/N and propagation distance are analogous to those discussed in section A5.4.1 above and will not be discussed further here.
+The relationships between wanted field strength, LP, I/N and propagation distance are analogous to those discussed in section A4.21 above and will not be discussed further here.